top of page

 Curzon Hall

-Marsfield NSW
+Marsfield, NSW

-With what is essentially an incredible castle as its main backdrop, Curzon Hall brings a real sense of grandeur to a wedding day without losing warmth.
-The sandstone architecture and historical paved walkways make everything feel grand, and the manicured gardens and blended natural elements give everything a timeless, somewhat magical feel.
+With what is essentially an incredible castle as its main backdrop, Curzon Hall brings a real sense of grandeur to a wedding day without losing its warmth.

 What I really like about Curzon Hall is that it suits couples wanting a more classic wedding experience while still leaving plenty of room for personality and fun.
-It feels sophisticated without becoming intimidating, which is a surprisingly difficult balance for venues to pull off.

-The Garden Chateau can be summed up with one word... magical.
-Characterised by a Baroque wrought-iron canopy which sits on grand sandstone columns it feels a little but like you're in a fairytale.
-Planning your ceremony here when the light gets low in the afternoon makes for an absolutely stunning sight and atmosphere.
+Characterised by a Baroque wrought-iron canopy sitting on grand sandstone columns, it feels a little bit like you've wandered into a fairytale.
+Planning your ceremony here when the light gets low in the afternoon makes for an absolutely stunning atmosphere.

 Mary Booth Lookout Reserve